hexbus/ppebcr-docs/README.md

 **Automatic Loading of PPEB Menu from the TI Boot Screen**

-If you want your Pi Pico PEB to boot with a menu, be sure to get the PICOPEBG.ZIP from here [Link](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/page/27/#findComment-5609340),
+If you want your Pi Pico PEB to boot with a menu, be sure to get the PICOPEBG.BIN from the firmware pack in the ROMS directory
 <br>Unzip it and put it on your sd Card.
 And place the following in your autoload.cfg

 ```ini